Submission Shark BJJ Interview

-The community, the gis, the friendships, the moves.
-See-I personally believe that its rare in other martial arts that the participants get to go 100% like we do in BJJ.
 We truly get to see what we are made of.
 I get to see if I have what it takes to win rounds, apply techniques and use my mental strategies against my opponents and teammates.
-Then when someone does a sweep or a submission and you scratch your head and say "Hey-what in gods name was that!?!" thats so cool to me.
+Then when someone does a sweep or a submission and you scratch your head and say "Hey-what in God's name was that!?!" that's so cool to me.

 Just do it!
 Leave your ego at the door.

 I want to stay consistent in it.
 I want to continue to train and compete.
 I love competitions.
-I feel like when Im training for a competition its really pushing me to be the best I can be.
+I feel like when I'm training for a competition it's pushing me to be the best I can be.
 Keeps my head in that 100% of the time.

-My bread and butter is armbars and kimuras.
+My bread and butter are armbars and kimuras.
 I play a lot of top positions.
-I also love to choke people with their own lapels and mine :)
+I also love to choke people with their lapels and mine :)

 Would you like to see the sport become more mainstream?

-Has any of your training partners pushed you to reach your full potential?
+Has any of your BJJ training partners pushed you to reach your full potential?

-I would get limb confusion, still do to an extent.
+I would get limb confusion, still, do to an extent.
 Also what I struggle with is taking it easy and listening to my body.
-Rest is just important as training.
+Rest is just as important as training.
 I still struggle with that.

 What makes you want to inspire and motivate others?

 I guess my life is so blessed because people took the time and energy to help me when I was at my lowest.
-I really struggled staying sober for years.
+I struggled to stay sober for years.
 I will spare the details but it was bad.
 I got deep into alcohol and drugs.
 I was basically on the verge of death.

 What is Canyon Crossing Recovery? and what is the goal/mission for this program?

-It's the program my wife and I founded, own and operate.
-We are both in recovery from drugs and alcohol and worked in the field of behavioral health for many years.
+It's the program my wife and I founded, owns and operates.
+We are both in recovery from drugs and alcohol and worked in the field of behavioural health for many years.
 Really my wife wanted to open a program for women and I told her she was crazy.
 She then said she was going to do it with or without me....so I decided to at least try and stir the ship if I didn't have a choice.
-Its been a beautiful journey.
+It's been a beautiful journey.
 We have been open for six years.